cFischi/cFish/z_git-flo/laptop-sync-instructions.md

 ### `Ctrl+Alt+K` (Push to GitHub)
 This shortcut executes `push-helper-fixed.ps1` which:
+- Determines the workspace root directory (location-aware)
 - Checks if there are any changes to commit (shows a helpful message if no changes found)
-- Prompts for a commit message if changes exist
+- Prompts for a commit message if changes exist (generates default if blank)
 - Shows current branch
 - Displays Git status
-- Selectively adds changes (avoiding long paths)
+- Selectively adds changes (avoiding long paths and excluded directories)
 - Verifies valid files are available to commit
 - Commits with your message
 - Pushes to GitHub
 - Displays success message

+## Script Locations

+The synchronization scripts have been moved to a more organized location:

+- Main scripts: `z_git-flo\gitflo_tools\`
+  - `cursor-pull.bat`: Main pull script
+  - `push-helper-fixed.ps1`: Main push script
+  - Plus documentation and other Git-related files

+- Wrapper scripts (for backward compatibility): Root directory
+  - `cursor-pull.bat`: Redirects to the main script
+  - `push-helper-fixed.ps1`: Redirects to the main script

+Both locations will work properly, as the scripts have been enhanced to be location-aware.

 ## Troubleshooting Common Issues